Lee scores 2 to lead Islanders to 5-1 win over Avalanche

 Chimera added his 13th for a 5-1 lead with 6:12 remaining.
 It was his eighth goal in the last 15 games.

-With Colborne off for boarding, Colorado's Fedor Tyutin was whistled for boarding Tavares with about 5 1/2 minutes to go in the second period to put New York on a 5-on-3 for 26 seconds.
+With Colborne off for boarding, Colorado's Fedor Tyutin was whistled for high-sticking Tavares with about 5 1/2 minutes to go in the second period to put New York on a 5-on-3 for 26 seconds.

-The Islanders took advantage to take a 2-1 lead just 18 seconds later as Tavares sent a pass across from the right dot to Strome, who fired it into the left side from the left circle with 5:14 remaining in the middle period.
+The Islanders took a 2-1 lead just 18 seconds later as Tavares sent a pass across from the right dot to Strome, who fired it in from the left circle with 5:14 remaining in the middle period.

-New York, which came in tied for 25th on the power play at 15.9 percent, scored with the man advantage for the sixth time in eight games.

 Colborne got the Avalanche on the scoreboard at 8:12 of the first period as he got the puck in the high slot, skated in on Berube and deked a backhand before putting a forehand in.
 It was Colborne's fourth of the season, but first since a hat trick in the season-opening win against Dallas on Oct.
-15 in his Colorado debut.
+15.

 Leddy tied it at 1 when he wristed a shot from the left side beyond the left circle that got past a screened Pickard for his ninth with 7:59 to go.